House passes $484B coronavirus small business relief bill, sends to Trump

 Rep. Ben McAdams, D-Utah, returned to House floor to speak in favor of the bill after recovering from a nasty bout of COVID-19 that hospitalized the 45-year-old.

-Small Business Committee Chair Rep. Nydia Velazquez, who also recovered from a suspected case of coronavirus, touted the improvements Democrats made to the bill to help disadvantaged and unbanked businesses.
+Small Business Committee Chair Rep. Nydia Velazquez, who also recovered from a presumed case of coronavirus, touted the improvements Democrats made to the bill to help disadvantaged and unbanked businesses.

 Rep. Maxine Waters, D-Calif., said she's dedicating her vote Thursday in honor of her "dear sister who is dying in a hospital in St. Louis, Missouri right now infected by the coronavirus."